Matt Mahan

-Matthew William Mahan (born November 18, 1982) is an American politician and tech entrepreneur who has served as the mayor of San Jose, California since 2023.
-He previously served as the District 10 Councilmember representing the Almaden Valley, Blossom Valley, and Vista Park neighborhoods.
-Mahan also served as the co-founder and CEO of Brigade Media, a tech company focused on civic engagement.
+Matthew William Mahan (/ˈmeɪhæn/ MAY-han) (born November 18, 1982) is an American technology entrepreneur and politician serving as the 67th mayor of San Jose, California since 2023.
+A member of the Democratic Party, he previously served as a member of the San Jose City Council from 2021 until 2023.
+He was the co-founder and CEO of Brigade Media, a technology company focused on civic engagement, and was a candidate in the 2026 California gubernatorial election.

 Early life and education

-Mahan was raised in Watsonville, California.
-Reared as a Catholic, he attended Bellarmine College Preparatory, where his uncle, California real estate developer Ed Thrift, had previously attended, on a low-income scholarship.
-While in high school, Mahan worked with former State Senator Jim Beall and former Santa Clara Counsel Ann Ravel.
+Mahan was born in San Francisco, California, and was raised in Watsonville, California.
+His father was a letter carrier and his mother was a schoolteacher; he stated that his family lived "paycheck to paycheck" in a working-class community.
+Raised Catholic, he attended Bellarmine College Preparatory on a low-income scholarship.
+While in high school, Mahan worked with former state senator Jim Beall and former Santa Clara counsel Ann Ravel.

 Mahan graduated magna cum laude from Harvard University in 2005 with a degree in social studies.

-In college, Mahan served as President of the Harvard Undergraduate Council.
+He served as president of the Harvard Undergraduate Council.
 He also received a Michael C. Rockefeller Memorial Fellowship to Bolivia, where he spent the year after graduation working on economic development projects.

-Private sector career
+Professional career

-After Harvard, Mahan spent a year building irrigation systems in Bolivia.
-He then joined Teach for America where he was matched to Alum Rock Middle School in San Jose and taught seventh and eighth grade English and history from 2006 to 2008.
+Mahan spent a year building irrigation systems in Bolivia and then joined Teach for America where he was matched to Alum Rock Middle School in San Jose and taught seventh and eighth grade English and history from 2006 to 2008.